What Happens to Your Body When You Drink Diet Soda Every Day

-Artificial sweeteners like aspartame (Equal), Saccharin (Sweet'N Lo), and Sucralose (Splenda) take some getting used to.
+Though this isn't necessarily good or bad, most people who drink soda regularly can confirm that there's a distinctly different taste between regular and diet soda.
+Artificial sweeteners like aspartame (Equal), Saccharin (Sweet'N Lo), and Sucralose (Splenda) will likely taste noticeably different if you're used to regular soda.
 Some nonnutritive sweeteners can be 180 to 13,000 times sweeter than sugar and may change taste preferences over time, according to research in The Permanente Journal.

 "Unlike drinking regular soda that is loaded with added sugars, diet soda consumption shouldn't cause a blood sugar spike," says Manaker.
-People who have diabetes but like soda may find diet soda to be a good option."Used in appropriate amounts, diet sodas are a safe way to enjoy a sweet-tasting beverage while keeping blood sugars stable," says Rosado.
+People who have diabetes but like soda may find diet soda to be a good option."
+When consumed in moderate amounts, diet sodas are a safe way to enjoy a sweet-tasting beverage while keeping blood sugars stable," says Rosado.

-"Soft drink consumption, regardless of whether it is diet or sugar-sweetened, may have adverse effects on bone mineral density," says Manaker, author of The First Time Mom's Pregnancy Cookbook.
+"Soft drink consumption, regardless of whether it is diet or sugar-sweetened, may have adverse effects on bone mineral density," says Manaker.
 "But the studies show mixed results; dark sodas, in particular, seem to pose the most risk."
 Excessive intake of phosphoric acid in sodas creates imbalances in mineral ratios that are linked to osteoporosis and fractures, according to a 2020 report in Nutrients.